CuriousJ1/US-Banking-Sector-Analysis/README.md

 * Morgan Stanley
 * Wells Fargo

+Based on the results of the analysis, interpretations or insights were made about the dataset.

 The code is based on my own exploration of Python's functionalities, libraries and Quandl's API.

 ## Technologies